aantron/ocaml.org/data/planet/ocamlpro/2022-at-ocamlpro.md

 </blockquote>
 <p><a href="https://github.com/WebAssembly/gc">WasmGC</a> is the name of the on-going working
 group and proposal towards eventually adding support for garbage collection to Wasm.
-December 2022 saw a significant amount of work accomplished by both L&eacute;o Andr&egrave;s (whose thesis work is directed by Pierre and Jean-Christophe Filli&acirc;tre) and Pierre Chambart towards finding viable compilation strategies from OCaml to WasmGC.
+December 2022 saw a significant amount of work accomplished by both Léo Andrès (whose thesis work is directed by Pierre and Jean-Christophe Filliâtre) and Pierre Chambart towards finding viable compilation strategies from OCaml to WasmGC.
 The goal was three-fold: make a prototype compiler to demonstrate the soundness of the proposal, show that our compilation strategies were viable